dellink/advent-of-code/README.md

-# advent-of-code
+# Advent of Code 🎄
-My solutions to the Advent of Code 2021 in Go
+My solutions to the [Advent of Code](http://adventofcode.com/) 2021 in Go